ULHPC/launcher-scripts/bash/MPI/README.md

 So you want to run an MPI program on the [UL HPC platform](http://hpc.uni.lu).
 You'll find here an example of a launcher script that you can tweak to suit your needs.
-I'll detail here several typical MPI workflow that explain the usage of this
+There are several typical MPI workflow you might want to try:
-script:

 * running a simple Helloworld MPI application
 * running some of the
   [OSU benchmarks](http://mvapich.cse.ohio-state.edu/benchmarks/) to measures the MPI performances (bandwidth and latency) of Point-to-Point communications.
 * running the [HPL](http://www.netlib.org/benchmark/hpl/) suit (High-Performance Linpack Benchmark)

+Feel free to test and adapt this generic launcher.

+You might also be interested to follow the [tutorial on running HPL](https://github.com/ULHPC/tutorials/tree/devel/advanced/HPL).

 ## (Generic) Pre-requisite